thibautldz/BLE_Scanner/readme.txt

  - Open your preferred toolchain
  - Rebuild all files and load the image into Target memory
  - OR use the BLE_p2pClient_reference.hex from Binary directory
- - This must be done for BLE_p2pServer (MB1293C) for example, and BLE_p2pClient (MB1355C).
+ - This must be done for BLE_Scanner.

- - BLE_p2pServer may be connected by BLE_p2pClient.
+ - a GATT Server may be connected by a GATT Client.
- - Once the code (BLE_p2pServer & BLE_p2pClient) is downloaded into the two STM32WB55xx boards and executed, the modules are initialized.
+ - Once the code is downloaded into the STM32WB55xx board and executed, the modules are initialized.

- - The Peripheral device (BLE_p2pServer) starts advertising (during 1 minute), the green led blinks for each advertising event.
- - The Central device (BLE_p2pClient) starts scanning when pressing the User button (SW1) on the USB Dongle board.
+ - The Central device (BLE_Scanner) starts scanning when pressing the User button (SW1).
-   - BLE_p2pClient blue led becomes on.
+   - BLE_Scanner blue led becomes on.
-   - Scan req takes about 5 seconds.
+   - Scan req takes about 10 seconds.
-   - Make sure BLE_p2pServer advertises, if not press reset button or switch off/on to restart advertising.
- - Then, it automatically connects to the BLE_p2pServer.
+ - Then, the report of all the surrounding devices is sent to the COM STLink port, it can be visualized in the terminal at a speed of 115200 Bauds.
-   - Blue led turns off and green led starts blinking as on the MB1355C.
-Connection is done.
+   - Blue led turns off.
- - When pressing SW1 on a board, the blue led toggles on the other one.
-   - The SW1 button can be pressed independently on the GATT Client or on the GATT Server.
- - When the server is located on a MB1355C, the connection interval can be modified from 50ms to 1s and vice-versa using SW2.
- - The green led on the 2 boards blinks for each advertising event, it means quickly when 50ms and slowly when 1s.
- - Passing from 50ms to 1s is instantaneous, but from 1s to 50ms takes around 10 seconds.
- - The SW1 event, switch on/off blue led, depends on the connection Interval event.
-   - So the delay from SW1 action and blue led change is more or less fast.
+   - The report is decomposed by the name, address and RSSI of the device.
+   - You can select a device with the terminal, the number of the device.
+ - A GAP connection is launched to the selected device.
+   - If the connection is allowed, the green led of the scanner start blinking.
+   - A list of GATT server Services appaear, with the UUID and the descriptors.
+ - The connection part of the scanner is not finish, you can't use a GATT service for now.

 For more details refer to the Application Note:
   AN5289 - Building a Wireless application